Yes, You Need a Fertilizer Spreader (Not Your Hands) To Treat Your Lawn—These 9 Tested Best

 Q. How do you spread fertilizer without a spreader?

 You can spread fertilizer by hand, though your results might not be as consistent as they are with a spreader.
 Don gloves and pour granular fertilizer into a plastic bucket.
-Start to walk at one corner of the yard and toss fertilizer or other product out in a sweeping motion as you walk in straight lines across the area.
-You want to pace your walk so that you spread the product as evenly as possible and don’t run out of fertilizer until the end.
+Start to walk at one corner of the yard and toss the fertilizer in a sweeping motion as you walk in straight lines.
+Try to keep a consistent pace to spread the product as evenly as possible.

 For more even coverage, apply half the fertilizer while you walk in parallel lines in one direction, then apply the other half while you walk in a perpendicular set of parallel lines.